 Not all difficult births can be predicted, so one way to reduce maternal mortality is to have births attended by a skilled health worker.
 A higher percentage of births attended by skilled health personnel should result in lower maternal mortality.
-Here are maternal health data for the six countries we have been looking at.
+Here are maternal health data for six of the countries we have been looking at.

-Table 12: Percentage of births attended by skilled health personnel: total, poorest and richest 20 per cent of population, maternal mortality ratio (MMR), and lifetime risk of maternal death
+per cent of population, maternal mortality ratio (MMR), and lifetime risk of maternal death Table 12: Percentage of births attended by skilled health personnel: total, poorest and richest 20